 Fibroids

-Fibroids are benign tumours that grow in or on the uterus, cervix, and other pelvic ligaments.
+Fibroids are benign tumors that grow in or on the uterus, cervix, and other pelvic ligaments.
 They differ in size and number, and they can be very tiny or huge, so there are single fibroids or multiple ones.
 Most women who suffer from fibroids are not aware of this condition as they show no symptoms.

 Pelvic Inflammatory Disease (PID)